Get started with HTML and the DOM

 Navigate to the live tab.
 At the bottom of your page, the text

 A new element!?!is displayed.

-When your page loads, the browser takes your HTML to create the initial content of the page.
-The DOM represents the current content of the page, which may change over time.
-The mysterious
+When your page loads, the browser uses the HTML to create the initial content of the page.
+The DOM represents the current content of the page, which can change over time.

 <div>A new element!?!</div> content is added to your page because of the